This guide enables Claude Code to write code for the Mixtrain ML platform, including models, workflows, evaluations, and datasets.

 mixtrain dataset create my-data data.csv

-mixtrain dataset browse my-data # Interactive TUI browser
+mixtrain dataset query my-data

 mixtrain dataset delete my-dataWorking with Evaluations